pkgw/stund/README.md

 # stund — an SSH tunnel daemon

 Be warned, this README is very much a work in progress!
+As is the project as a whole.

 Stund (“stunned”), an SSH tunnel daemon, will maintain SSH tunnels in the background for you.
 It is convenient when you are often logging in to remote